xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

 ## Configure GitLab application to use PgBouncer

-Once PgBouncer is fully configured, the final step is to connect it to GitLab.
-For this to work, we only need to configure the `webservice`, `sidekiq` and `gitlab-exporter` GitLab components to go through PgBouncer.
+With PgBouncer fully configured, it could be referenced from GitLab chart.
+The only services requiring additional configuration are `webservice`, `sidekiq` and `gitlab-exporter`.

-In order to configure above services, keep the `global.psql` configuration as is, and modify the GitLab components as follows:
+To configure above services, keep the `global.psql` configuration as is, and modify the GitLab components configuration as follows:

 ```yaml
 global: